akuklev/HOCC/README.md

 § Overview
 ----------

-Higher Categorical Construction Calculus (HCCC) is a powerful univalent computational type theory.
+The Higher Categorical Construction Calculus (HCCC) is a powerful univalent computational type theory.
 As a proof calculus, it is capable of classical reasoning with choice, abstractness-aware (“parametric”) reasoning, structural induction over its own language, and higher categorical reasoning.
-It enjoys decidable proof-checking and can be shown consistent relative to a strong form of classical set theory.
+It enjoys decidable proof checking and can be shown consistent relative to a strong form of classical set theory.

-We call it a _construction calculus_, because besides proofs it can express canonical objects, structures, and algorithmic constructions involving them.
-Expressable canonical objects include the basic numeric datatypes such as (unbounded) integers, (genuine mathematical Cauchy) reals, (mathematical) functions between and subsets of other expressable datatypes, and also datatypes of expressions/sentences for arbitrary formalized languages, allowing to provide interpretations with stuctural recursion and proofs by structural induction.
-Expressable structures include the ones defined by arbitrary axiomatic theories in any formalized language.
+We call it a _construction calculus_, because, besides proofs, it can express canonical objects, structures, and algorithmic constructions involving them.
+Expressable canonical objects include the basic numerical datatypes such as (unbounded) integers, (Cauchy) reals, (pure) functions between and subsets of other expressable datatypes, and also datatypes of expressions/sentences for arbitrary formalized languages, allowing to provide interpretations with structural recursion and proofs by structural induction.
+Expressable structures include those defined by arbitrary axiomatic theories in any formalized language.

-We call it a _higher categorical_, because those structures (models of axiomatic theories) come conviniently prepackaged into parametrized ω-categories together with (towers of) structure-respecting correpsondences, expressing equivalence (one-to-one correspondences), relatedness (many-to-many correspondences), and homomorphisms (many-to-one correspondences), so that proofs and constructions can be specialized, generalized, and transferred along those correspondences.
-Proofs and constructions also transfer upwards, i.e. all constructions and proofs about ω-categories and any other theories also applyto their parametrized versions, which is crucial since models of an axiomatic theory, including ω-categories themselves, form a parametrized higher category, and parametrized ω-categories form a parametrized parametrized ω-categories, etc.
+We call it _higher categorical_, because these structures (models of axiomatic theories) come conveniently prepackaged in parametrized ω-categories, together with (towers of) structure-respecting correpsondences, expressing equivalence (one-to-one correspondences), relatedness (many-to-many correspondences), and homomorphisms (many-to-one correspondences), so that proofs and constructions can be specialized, generalized, and transferred along these correspondences.
+Proofs and constructions also transfer upwards, i.e., all constructions and proofs about ω-categories and any other theories also apply to their parametrized versions, which is crucial since models of an axiomatic theory, including ω-categories themselves, form a parametrized higher category, and parametrized ω-categories form a parametrized parametrized ω-category, and so on.

 § HCCC = HOTT + Prototypes + ◇/□-Modalities + Reflective universes
 ------------------------------------------------------------------

-In [Type-theoretic approach to Reedy categories](reedy-types) we outline extending Martin-Löf Type Theories by types representing inductively-defined synthetic categories, and functors on those.
-When applied to the Higher Observational Type Theory by Shulman et al., we would pressumably obtain a Higher Categorical Type Theory, featuring native ω-categories and capability to express its own syntax as an inductive datatype, but still interpretable in an arbitrary ∞-topos.
+In [Type-theoretic approach to Reedy categories](reedy-types) we propose to extend Martin-Löf type theories by types representing Reedy categories, presheaves on them and functors between them.
+When applied to the Higher Observational Type Theory of Shulman et al. we would presumably obtain an autophagic computational type theory with native ω-categories still interpretable in an arbitrary ∞-topos.

-In [“◇Classical and □Parametric Modalities for Martin-Löf Type Theories”](modalities) we outline extending MLTTs by an S4-pair of modalities enabling both abstractness-aware “parametrical“ and classical reasoning with choice, and also hugely expanding available algorithmic constructions by enabling all classically provable algorithms, without compromising its favorable computational properties and decidability of typechecking.
+In [“◇Classical and □Parametric Modalities for Martin-Löf Type Theories”](modalities) we propose to extend MLTTs by an S4-pair of modalities, allowing both abstractness-aware “parametric“ and classical reasoning with choice, and also vastly extending the available constructions by allowing all classically provable algorithms, without compromising its favorable computational properties and decidability of proof/type checking.

-The modalities also allow convinient introduction of reflective Mahlo universes of types yielding a type-theoretic counterpart of M. Shulman's “Set theory for category theory” ZMC/𝕊, and making the underlying type theory excellently suitable for performing large constructions widely used in (higher) algebraic geometry.
+The modalities also facilitate the introduction of reflective universes, resulting in a type-theoretic counterpart of M. Shulman's “Set theory for category theory” ZMC/𝕊, and making the underlying type theory eminently suitable for performing large constructions widely used in (higher) algebraic geometry.

 HCCC is obtained by integrating all of these extensions.